 Practice Active Reading

 Pay close attention to how "the" is used in the texts you read.
-Notice the contexts in which it appears and the reasons why it is used.
-Ask yourself why "the" is necessary in each case and what meaning it conveys.
-Active reading will help you internalize the rules and conventions of article usage.
+That's why notice the contexts in which it appears and the reasons why it is used.
+In practice, ask yourself why "the" is necessary in each case and what meaning it conveys.
+Plus, active reading will help you internalize the rules and conventions of article usage.
 Reading a variety of texts, including news articles, novels, and academic papers, will expose you to different styles and contexts.

 Seek Feedback on Your Writing